Information and help for people living with dementia and their carers.

 • Finance – including Lasting Power of Attorney

 Referrals can be made for individuals of any age, who have been newly diagnosed with Dementia.
-You can contact us and refer yourself or referrals can be made through the SWYPFT Memory Service or your GP.
+You can contact us and refer yourself or referrals can be made through the SWYPFT Memory Service or your GP, using this Referral Form.

 The Service will be available during ‘core’ hours (37 hours per week) from Monday to Friday of each week, with the exception of recognised Public holidays and will be supported by an office hours telephone advice line.